-The Bill and Melinda Gates Foundation (BMGF) provided 70% of the charity's income in the year, down from 83% the previous year and 96% in 2010/11.
-Successful fundraising efforts, in particular with the UK's Department for International Development (DFID) has enabled IVCC to diversify its funding base and reduce its reliance on one main donor.
-The remaining 30% was split between eight other donors with DFID accounting for 23%.
-A small amount of deposit interest (f{c} 46k) was also received on funding received in advance.
+The Bill and Melinda Gates Foundation (BMGF) provided 73% of the charity's income in the year, up from 31% in 2013/14 and 70% in 2012/13.
+Continuing fundraising efforts, in particular with the UK's Department for International Development (DFID) and USAID has enabled IVCC to diversify its funding base and reduce its reliance on one main donor .The remaining 27% was split 12% USAID, 7% DFID, 5% the Swiss Development Corporation (SDC) and 3% other smaller donations.
+A small amount of deposit interest (£21k) was also received on funding received in advance.

-It is forecast for 2013/14 that the contribution from BMGF will reduce further to under 50% of the total funding received.
+It is forecast for 2015/16 that the contribution from BMGF will reduce to 64% of the total funding received, with DFID at 15%, UNITAID 13%, USAID 5% and SDC 2%.
+This reflects a more sustainable funding mix over the next few years.